-Under the terms of its loan agreements, the Group is required to comply with a number of covenants, including Net debt/EBITDA ratio and certain other requirements.
-At 31 December 2019 and 2018, the Group was in compliance with all its loan covenants, except for the breach of certain financial covenants on a non-bank loan of RR 222,222 (31 December 2018: RR 444,444) (Notes 17, 36).
+Under the terms of its loan agreements, the Group is required to comply with a number of covenants, including Net debt/EBITDA (earnings before interest, taxes, depreciation, and amortisation) ratio and certain other requirements.
+At 31 December 2020, the Group was in compliance with all its loan covenants.
+At 31 December 2019, the Group was in compliance with all its loan covenants, except for the breach of certain financial covenants on a non-bank loan of RR 222,222.

-35 Segment Information
+32 Segment Information

 Management has determined the operating segments based on the management reports, which are primarily derived from unaudited and not reviewed IFRS financial statements.
-The management reports are reviewed by the chief operating decision-maker, and are used to make strategic decisions.
+The management reports are reviewed by the chief operating decision-maker (CODM), and are used to make strategic decisions.
 The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Managing Director of the Company.
 The following criteria have been used for determining the operating segments and assigning the Group subsidiaries to particular segment:

-- Business activities of companies:
+- Business activities of companies;

 - Organisational structure of companies;

 - Nature of production processes;

 - Manufactured and sold products;

 - Specific characteristics of buyers/customers.